dimitri-nicolo/calico/_includes/v2.5/cnx-grant-user-manager-permissions.md

   {% assign flag = "user" %}
   {% assign user = "<USER>" %}
 {%- endif %}
-1. Grant permission to access the {{site.prodname}} Manager to users in your cluster.
+1. Grant permission to access the {{site.tseeprodname}} Manager to users in your cluster.
 Issue one of the following commands, replacing `{{user}}` with the {{type}} you wish to grant access.

-   The ClusterRole `tigera-ui-user` grants permission to use the {{site.prodname}} Manager UI, view flow logs, audit logs, network statistics, compliance reports, and access the default policy tier.
+   The ClusterRole `tigera-ui-user` grants permission to use the {{site.tseeprodname}} Manager UI, view flow logs, audit logs, network statistics, compliance reports, and access the default policy tier.

    ```